 The developer, perceiving considerable value in being able to complete the remaining 300+ houses without needing a fresh grant of planning permission, sought to rely on case law to the effect that where a planning permission authorised a number of independent acts of development (in this case the building of clusters of houses), each act was able to be carried out independently of the question of whether any of the other acts could also be carried out at that time.

 The judgement, finding for the authority and against the developer, was as much pragmatic as legal.
 The judge considered that what the original planning permission had authorised was a coherent development scheme for the whole site and either it was to be carried out according to that scheme (including an approved masterplan) or it wasn’t.
-The judge didn’t believe that the planning permission was for independent acts of development, whether clusters of houses or individual plots and so the case law relied on by the developer didn’t apply.
+The judge didn’t believe that the planning permission was for independent acts of development, whether clusters of houses or individual plots and so the case law relied on by the developer didn’t apply, and indeed the Supreme Court later held the view that the case law relied upon on this point had been wrongly decided.
 Practically, too, the intervening works (pursuant to separate planning permissions) had in effect now rendered it impossible to build out the 1967 scheme as approved.
 Although not explored in this level of detail, it may have been the case that an individual plot (perhaps the subject of an individual purchase by a self-builder) would have been capable of being constructed in accordance with the masterplan.
 However, since the planning permission here related to the entire site, the questions is not whether parts of it can be aligned with the original plans but whether the development as a whole can be so completed.

 The judge did comment that what was proposed was not a ‘minor deviation’ from the approved masterplan.
 That clearly leaves the door open, if only a little, but each case would need to be judged on its facts at the time.
 Elsewhere, extreme caution ought to be exercised in cases where the value of a site derives from an extant, but rather old, planning permission and, importantly, other consents have been granted and implemented on the site in the interim.